Emil-18/enhanced-control-support/README.md

 * Rely on events by default: This is a check box that determines if NVDA should rely on events.
 If unchecked, NVDA will continuously ask the focused object for its name, states, etc. If the information is different from the last time NVDA asked for it, the new information will be reported.
 This setting is off by default.
 * Use enhanced methods to detect where the focus is located (experimental): same as above, just for focus instead.
 This setting is off by default.
 ## Changelog
+### v1.2.1
+* Russian translation has been added, thanks to Kostenkov-2021
 ### v 1.2
 * Added compatibility with NVDA 2025
 * Added support for list boxes, tab controls, and display text edit controls.